CozmoNate/AsyncDispatcher/README.md

         }
     }

-    // Dispatches the action to singleton store.
+    // Dispatches the action to singleton store to be executed the main thread.
     // This way it can be safely dispatched from any point in the code.
     CounterStore.IncrementByOne().dispatch()